LAST UPDATED: 7/28/23 – Traveler’s Guide to Edinburgh

 United Kingdom Vaccination Recommendations

-In case you are unsure of what travel vaccinations you might need; I have compiled a list below of some of what you might expect your physician to recommend.
+You may be wondering what travel vaccinations you might need.
+In this case, you are in luck.
+I have compiled a list below of some of what you might expect your physician to recommend.

 - Hepatitis A & B (if you haven’t had them).

 - Transderm SCōP Patch (for motion sickness) or at minimum Dramamine pills if you get motion sickness easily and you plan on getting out on the water or doing adventure activities.

 Outside of knowing the entry and immunization requirements, there is no pre-travel task more important than packing.
 Don’t worry, I am here to make sure you are packed and prepared for your trip.
 I have included links to my packing resources in my traveler’s guide to Edinburgh below for you to review.